Tainan, Taiwan – 39 Things To Do Guide + Photos 2026

 Tainan is revered for its ancient temples and fine fortresses – it was even the island’s capital for over 200 years until 1887 under the Qing dynasty.

-With beautiful, old buildings and modern street art, Tainan is home to some of the best Taiwan street-food plus lantern-filled side-streets with gorgeous old tea shops.
+With beautiful, old buildings and modern street art, Tainan is home to some of the best Taiwan street-food plus lantern-filled side-streets with gorgeous craft stores.

-From night markets to old movie theatres, creative parks to ‘coffin bread’ (better than it sounds), there are so many awesome activities in Tainan.
+From night markets to salt fields, creative parks to ‘coffin bread’ (better than it sounds), there are so many awesome activities in Tainan.

 Here is our guide to the top things to do in Tainan, Taiwan.